wcchu/FVN/README.md

-# dNN
+# FVN
-Nearest neighbors in fixed-size neighborhood algorithm
+Fixed-volume neighborhood algorithm

 * Similar to kNN, predictor variable are numeric and response is either numeric (regression) or categorical (classification)
 * Distance is calculated in normalized variable space